 In other additions, the Tigers brings in four solid freshman recruits who have Princeton written all over them – a sweet passing big man in Bobby Garbade and a sharpshooting guard in Clay Wilson, who averaged 27 points a game in Oklahoma last year.
 Per normal university operating procedure, these young guns probably won’t see much of the court this year, but don’t be surprised if at least one of the freshmen steps up and contributes in a meaningful way by the end of the year.

-Princeton kicks off the season with the traditional smorgasbord of local and far flung out of conference opponents, including an early rumbling with ACC foe NC State.
+Princeton kicks off the season with the traditional smorgasbord of local and far flung out of conference best online casino opponents, including an early rumbling with ACC foe NC State.
 Princeton will look to defend its season opening, tone-setting victory last year against cross-town rivals Rutgers; that game has been moved to the middle of the season on the schedule and will serve as something of a midway out-of-conference bellwether.

 But the real test of the season will come when Princeton starts Ivy League play with a five game road swing.
 Fortunately for the Tigers, they won’t be seeing Cambridge in those early games – Princeton takes on Harvard at home in the Tigers’ seventh Ivy League game, which sets up the tantalizing possibility of two undefeated squads fighting out Round Four of their battle royale for league supremacy.
 Princeton finishes the season with a three game Ivy League homestand against Yale, Brown, and Penn.